elizangelaxavier/Microsoft-DP200/instructions/dp-200-06_instructions.md

 1. Confirm that a JSON file appears, and note the size column.

-1. Refresh Microsoft Edge, and when the screen has refreshed not the size of the file
+1. Refresh Microsoft Edge, and when the screen has refreshed note the size of the file

     >**Note**: You could download the file to query the JSON data, you could also output the data to Power BI.